johnbeve/operationalizing-coi/docs/patterns.md

 The patterns are templated into the following baseline fields:

 * [competency questions](https://arxiv.org/pdf/2412.13688) which help scope, validate, establish, relate, or contextualize the pattern.
+* classes or relationships the pattern exhibits in part as aligned to more high-level, abstract concepts.
+* disambiguation exposes the logic of what a thing is a thing in the pattern.
-* key terms associated with the pattern.
+* key terms associated with the pattern using common terms used by subject matter experts.
-* descriptions of the pattern.
+* descriptions of the pattern in simple, approachable, translatable language (e.g., technical language that avoids jargon).
 * use cases in which the pattern has or can be applied including relevant rules.

 ### Data Fabric